Birding Taiwan

 Day 1: Arrival in Taiwan

 Flights are overnight with arrival on day one.
-Flights arrive in Taipei at the Taoyuan International Airport (TPE), and you will be greeted at the airport and transported to the hotel in Taipei.
+Flights arrive in Taipei at the Taoyuan International Airport (TPE), and you will be greeted at the airport and shuttled to the Rido Hotel in the Da'an neighborhood in Taipei, where we will spend 2-nights.
 Just across the street from the hotel is Da'an Park, which is a great place for walking and viewing local birds such as the Taiwan Barbet, Common Kingfisher, Black Drongo, Malayan Night-Heron, Spotted Dove, Grey Treepie, Black Bulbul, Crested Goshawk, Light-vented Bulbul, Black Bulbul, and Swinhoe's White-eye.

 Day 2: Taipei

 Taipei is full of wonderful parks for walking and birding; it also has great museums and monuments.
-In the morning our first stop will be the Taipei Botanical Gardens.
-Evergreen Shipping has a very impressive Maritime Museum, one of the best in the world, and we usually have lunch here.
+In the morning we will visit the Taipei Botanical Gardens and here we will find the endemic, Black-necklaced Scimitar Babbler.
 The Chiang Kai-Shek Memorial Park has beautiful gardens and birds: Brown Shrike, Oriental Turtle Dove, Eurasian Magpie, Black Bulbul, Pale Thrush, Asian Glossy Starling, and Black-collared Starling.
 And directly across the street from our hotel is Da'an Park, which has a bird list of 165 species.
+Evergreen Shipping has a very impressive Maritime Museum, one of the best in the world, and we usually have lunch here.

 We will spend the day on the mountain ranging in elevations from 6,100 – 7,900 feet.
 You will have options to go birding, hiking and/or relaxing at the lodge and visitor center.
 There are nearly 20 endemic species at Dasyueshan, and this area is home to numerous mammals including the Formosa Rock Macaque (Taiwanese Rock Monkey), giant flying squirrels, barking deer, serow, and we will see these animals both during the daylight hours and during night-time exploring.
 Dasyueshan is a birding hot spot for Taiwan and also an important hiking area for locals.
 We will have a full day to see all the important bird species.

-It is a 2-hour drive to the next location at Guoxing and here we will stay at a great resort along the Pei Kong River, which has several hot spring pools and a large swimming pool for relaxing.
+It is a 2-hour drive to the next location at Guoxing and here we will stay at the Pei Kong Creek Resort, located along the Pei Kong River, which has several hot spring pools and a large swimming pool for relaxing.
 The river is beautiful, and we will see the Common Kingfisher and Plumbeous Redstart.
 But most impressive here is the "sky-walk" suspension bridge, which offers a great vantage point for birding and viewing very interesting insects.
 Although this area is not listed as a birding hot spot, it should be.
 In the evening hundreds of bats take flight from their riverbank roost, while Great Egrets, Medium Egrets, Malayan Herons, and Little Egrets come home to roost.
 Other birds seen at this location: Black Kite, Taiwan Barbet, Taiwan Blue Magpie, Taiwan Whistling Thrush, Grey Wagtail, and Black-naped Monarch just to name a few....

 A short 20-minute drive from the resort is the Huisun National Forest Park and it is your choice to spend the day hiking, birding, or relaxing at the hammock park in the forest gardens.
 We will spend a full day at the park.
 There are numerous butterfly species here and flocks of Taiwan Blue Magpie.
 Gray Treepies gather to feed and bath in the gardens.
 Huisun is one of our favorite places in Taiwan.
 This area is great for endemic species and birds in general including Taiwan Bamboo Partridge, Swinhoe's Pheasant, Taiwan Fulvetta, Chestnut-bellied Tit, and also Grey-chinned Minivets, Fulvettas and Laughing-thrushes.
 There are great walking trails and waterfalls here as well.

 From Guoxing, it is a 1.5 hour drive the to the Qingjing Farm area.
-We will not be staying at the farm, but close by in the Ren'ai area.
-We will stay at a local lodge located at 5,700 feet for 2-nights.
+We will not be staying at the farm, but close by at the Dream Forest Villa for 2-nights.
+The Qingjing and Ren'ai area is located at 5,700 feet.
 This is a birding hot spot for high elevation birds.
 Besides great birding and wildlife viewing, there are many miles of great hiking trails here as well.

 Day 13: Budai